 The uprising tendency has created a whole new industry for a different type of creators: those that have time on their hands and wish to make money.
 They spend their days building various types of models from humans to cars and even large scale cities to the studio creators that don’t have the time to build every individual piece of the puzzle because of time and budget constraints.

 Instead, the studio professionals browse round online model shops to look for ones that match their needs and then spends some extra time modifying it to fit in with their work.
 This saves time and money for the studio or artist and generates revenue for the original creator.

-But why is this a thing in the first place?
-As we said earlier this can be viewed from two sides.
+But why are merchants of models a thing in the first place?
+As we said earlier they can be viewed from two sides.
 Both content creators but both in it for very different reasons.

 Creators vs Creators

 Our first group of creators are those we mentioned earlier, they have the time and resource to create simple to sometimes overly complex models because they want to as a hobby or they love doing it, maybe even just as a means to generate funds.

 This leads to a large collection of models online for almost every subject matter under the sun.
 Plus the more popular the models created are, the more the creator can earn from reoccurring purchases.

 The second group consists of creators that need 3D models for their project and either wish to save time creating them from the ground up or is looking for a cheaper alternative to constructing their own.